 Treatment and support

-A recent study of Aboriginal and Torres Strait Islander people who used crystal methamphetamine (ice) found that historical trauma, social disadvantage and racism had a significant impact on the way Aboriginal and Torres Strait Islander people use ice, and seek treatment for their drug use [32152].
-This study provided a number of recommendations for the treatment of ice dependence:
+Research indicates that historical trauma, social disadvantage and racism impact the way that Aboriginal and Torres Strait Islander people use methamphetamine (ice), and seek treatment for drug use [32152].
+Recommendations for the treatment of ice dependence among Aboriginal and Torres Strait Islander people include:

 • provide culturally sensitive, collaborative and family inclusive approaches to treatment